HinanawiTS/ECE-143-Project/README.md

-# Soccer Goals Prediction
+# Expected Goals Model
-a prediction model for soccer goals based on the shot’s x/y positioning, shot type and angle.
+A prediction model for soccer goals based on the shot’s x/y positioning, shot type and angle.
+Data from wyscout events dataset.